Anoj-Singh/Anoj-Singh/README.md

 - 👋 Hi, I’m @Anoj-Singh
-- 👀 I’m interested in MERN stack
+- 👀 I’m interested in Frontend Development
-- 🌱 ’m currently learning Full-Stack Development(MERN)
 - 💞️ I’m looking to collaborate on Open-source Projects
 - 📫 How to reach me anojsingh.coder@gmail.com